Therapeutic Crisis Intervention

 Why is TCI a "Systems Approach"?

 Preventing and managing crises effectively requires everyone’s involvement.
-With a shared understanding for providing care, individuals across the organization can work together in the best interests of the children.
-The TCI implementation includes all parts of the organizational system.
+With a shared understanding for providing care, individuals across the organisation can work together in the best interests of the children.
+The TCI implementation includes all parts of the organisational system.

 Where is TCI used?